The Ultimate Maui Travel Guide, Updated 2022

 Resort Areas in East Maui

-There are also a few options for resorts on Maui’s southeastern coast.
-These are generally quite nice with price tags to match.
-Hana Kai Maui will run about $300 per night and Travaasa Hana will cost around $650.
+There are a few options for resorts on Maui’s southeastern coast.
+These are generally located in Hana Town and are quite nice with price tags to match.
+Some resorts in Hana include Hana Kai Maui will run about $300 per night and Travaasa Hana will cost around $650.
 Both of these locations are on the gorgeous Hana Bay.

 Camping in East Maui

-This campground is adjacent to the recently reopened Pool of Oheo gulch.
-If you chose to camp here you’ll be waking up right at the trailhead that leads to this legendary attraction.
+This campground is adjacent to the recently Pool of Oheo in Haleakala National Park.
+If you chose to camp here you’ll be waking up right at the trailhead that leads to this legendary swimming hole (although swimming is closed due to Covid-19).
 This campground’s facilities include vault toilets, grills, and picnic tables.

 Wai’anapanapa State Park